Campus Security/Emergency Response Plans

 Campus Safety and Security

-I. The College of Mount Saint Vincent is in the North Riverdale neighborhood of New York City.
+I. The University of Mount Saint Vincent is in the North Riverdale neighborhood of New York City.
 We have a 24-hour security booth at the entrance of the campus, and we provide a safe and comfortable environment for our resident and commuter students.
 Riverdale offers students the best of both worlds—we are just minutes from midtown Manhattan, on a scenic 70-acre campus of rolling lawns and wooded hills overlooking the Hudson River.

 III.
 Campus safety and security coordinates this effort with various campus offices to provide a safe and healthy environment for all members of the College community so they can feel secure and free to pursue their academic activities within a safe and civil environment.